orbital188/Bruker_DART_MS_Script/README.md

 1. Clone or download this repository
 2. Ensure Bruker DataAnalysis is installed and accessible
 3. Install required Python packages: `pip install pandas matplotlib numpy requests`
-4. Configure your workspace in VS Code if desired
+4. Configure your workspace in VS Code using `05_Configuration_Files/Bruker_DART_MS_Script.code-workspace`
+5. Place your input data files in `04_Input_Data/` for analysis

 ## Notes

-- VBScripts must be run within Bruker DataAnalysis software
+- VBScripts in `01_VBScript_Export_Tools/` must be run within Bruker DataAnalysis software
-- Python scripts can be run independently for data analysis
+- Python scripts in `02_Python_Analysis_Scripts/` can be run independently for data analysis
 - The ChemCalc integration requires internet connectivity
 - All scripts include error handling and user feedback
+- The numbered folder structure provides a logical workflow progression from data export to analysis
+- Reference data in `03_Reference_Data/` is continuously updated as analyses are performed

 ## Support